toni8810/floowEx/README.md

 sudo docker run -p 27017:27017 --name test-mongo -d mongo
 </code>

-Now that MongoDB is up we run the main method or just package the project and run the jar file which is in the target folder.
+Now that MongoDB is up we run the main method or run the jar file which is in the target folder.

 Once the project is running open up a browser and use the following endpoints: